CIS Benchmarks™ FAQ

 Want to track a benchmark’s development?
 Each community within CIS WorkBench allows the user to view milestones associated with a particular CIS Benchmark to show where it stands in the development and update process.

-What are the Level 1 and Level 2 Profiles within a CIS Benchmark?
+What are the Level 1, Level 2, and STIG Profiles within a CIS Benchmark?

 Most CIS Benchmarks include multiple configuration profiles.
 A profile definition describes the configurations assigned to benchmark recommendations.

 The Level 1 profile is considered a base recommendation that can be implemented fairly promptly and is designed to not have an extensive performance impact.
 The intent of the Level 1 profile benchmark is to lower the attack surface of your organization while keeping machines usable and not hindering business functionality.

 The Level 2 profile is considered to be “defense in depth” and is intended for environments where security is paramount.
 The recommendations associated with the Level 2 profile can have an adverse effect on your organization if not implemented appropriately or without due care.

 The STIG profile replaces the previous Level 3.
 The STIG profile provides all recommendations that are STIG specific.
 Overlap of recommendations from other profiles, i.e. Level 1 and Level 2, are present in the STIG profile as applicable.

 Every recommendation within each CIS Benchmark is associated with at least one profile.
 Regardless of which level profile you plan to implement in your environment, we recommend applying CIS Benchmark guidance in a test environment first to determine potential impact.

 CIS SecureSuite Members can also download CIS Benchmarks in additional formats via CIS WorkBench, such as Word, Excel, XML, etc.

 Discrepancies and Notifications

 What if I find a dispute in the Benchmark or disagree with a setting?